chandn0/Database/README.md

 - Reader can directly pay to the writer using crypto.
 - Fractional ownership of articles.
 - Writer can suggest improvements to others articles and get rewarded by with article ownership.

+#protocol design
+-Storage of articles and frontend  will be on IPFS.
+-Backed will be on the blockchain.